Rubi (Philippine TV series): Years pass

 Though they lack the cash, Rubi (Angelica Panganiban) all grown up continuously lives in luxury.
 Apparently, her mother insistently spoils her with extravagance to make up for their uncalled for separation before.
 Rubi grew up to become a beautiful young woman and she is not afraid to flaunt her looks.
 She has an ambition of marrying a wealthy man to get out of the slums that they live in and for her to finally afford all her luxuries.
-Even though she knows that she couldn't practically afford it, Rosanna strives hard to send Rubi in a prestigious private school.
+Even though she knows that she could not practically afford it, Rosanna strives hard to send Rubi in a prestigious private school.
 On their way to inquire about admissions, Rubi accidentally comes across Maribel.
 She learns that Maribel has an inferiority complex because of her disability and upon realizing that the young lady is filthy rich, Rubi instantly decides to befriend the disabled young lady and defends her from her bullies.
 Maribel invites Rubi over to her house so that she could meet her parents.
 And immediately, the charming young lady gains the couple's favor.
 And since she had finally earned Maribel's trust, Rubi gets a peep in her new friend's life.
 Maribel gladly introduces Hector (Diether Ocampo), her long-time chat-mate, to her.
 Aside from that, the young lady also discloses the fact that she is in fact an adopted daughter.
 Through Maribel and her family, Rubi gets a taste of the good life.
 Maribel showers her with nice clothes, shoes, gadgets.
-While Rubi case for Maribel, she also harbors deep envy of her social status.
-Her envy went deeper when she discovered that she is the real daughter of Arturo and not Maribel.
-She thinks that Maribel's life should have been hers.
+She also takes her to exotic trips and parties, but behind the warm smiles of Rubi, she harbors deep envy of Maribel's social status.